opencv/opencv/modules/imgproc/doc/feature_detection.rst

 ------------------------------------
 Draws two groups of lines in blue and red, counting the non overlapping (mismatching) pixels.

-.. ocv:function:: int compareSegments(const Size& size, const InputArray lines1, const InputArray lines2, Mat* image = 0)
+.. ocv:function:: int LineSegmentDetector::compareSegments(const Size& size, const InputArray lines1, const InputArray lines2, InputOutputArray _image = noArray())

-    :param size: The size of the image, where the lines were found.
+    :param size: The size of the image, where lines1 and lines2 were found.

     :param lines1: The first group of lines that needs to be drawn.
 It is visualized in blue color.